matlab2tikz/matlab2tikz/test/README.md

 The automated tests run using [Travis-CI](https://travis-ci.org).
 These are effectively the "headless" tests.
-The script used is `runMatlab2TikzTests` that is interpreted using Octave (since MATLAB requires a license).
+The script used is `runMatlab2TikzTests` that is interpreted using Octave.
+You are of course free to run this script on a development machine.